-All materials required for renewal must be postmarked no later than the expiration date of the license.
+All materials required for renewal must be postmarked no later than the expiration date of the authorization.
 You must maintain your appraisal experience logs and appraisal experience affidavits on forms prescribed by the Board for the period of authorization being renewed.

 Requesting Active and Inactive Status

 Once TALCB grants a request for inactive status, your current license will not be valid until you request Active status.
-Placing your license on inactive status does not relieve you of the responsibility of meeting your renewal deadlines.
+Placing your authorization on inactive status does not relieve you of the responsibility of meeting your renewal deadlines.

 For more information about Inactive, Active status and renewals, see TALCB’s rules.